KejPi/AbracaDABra/README.md

 5. Connect your USB device if you target live reception via USB device.
 6. Android asks you to run AbracaDABra when the attached device is connected, choose your preferred option (always or just once).
 7. At this point you shall be able to refresh device list and to see attached device.
 You can connect to it and start using the application.

+_Note:_ When application is uninstalled, system deletes all application files.
+This includes settings, service list but also all files in default [data storage](#data-storage) folder.
+It is higly recommended to set different [data storage](#data-storage) folder and create [settings](#settings) backup before application reinstallation or update.

 ## How to build